 For any student removed from clinic or the classroom because they are COVID-19 positive, ECC Radiologic Technology Program will keep them removed until the employee receives a negative result on a COVID-19 PCR test; or meets the return-to-work criteria for El Camino campus or the clinical site.
+Students missing extended time due to COVID will only be charge with 2 day absences in regards to semester grade.
+However, student will need to make up the missed time.
+Depending on circumstances, the make up time will be coordinated with the clinical site and the Clinical Coordinator.
 Under CDC's "Isolation Guidance," asymptomatic employees may return to work once 10 days have passed since the positive test, and symptomatic employees may return to work after all the following are true: